Here's How the Child Tax Credit Could Increase Under Trump

 Additionally, the TCJA included a $500 nonrefundable credit for families with older children and adult dependents, which was subject to the same CTC phased-out rules.
 This is known as the “Other Dependent Tax Credit” or ODCT.

-The released legislative proposal didn’t include details on whether the phase-in and phase-out requirements for the child tax credit would change.
-Nor did it mention the continuity of the ODCT.
+The released legislative proposal didn’t include details on whether the phase-in and phase-out requirements for the child tax credit would change., nor did it mention the continuity of the ODCT.

 ‘Leaving low-income children out’

-While the framework of the House proposed tax package increases the value of the child tax credit above $2,500 per child, tax policy analysts warn that millions of children are left forgotten.
+While the framework of the House proposed tax package increases the value of the child tax credit above $2,500 per child, tax policy analysts warn that millions of children are forgotten.

 The current structure of the credit phases in at a rate of 15 cents for each dollar, regardless of the number of qualifying children in the family.